felipealfonsog/felipealfonsog/backups/backup-manual-latest_ring1main_slot-main.md

   🧬 COBOL  •  ⭐ 2
 - [EventSphere](https://github.com/openvelora/EventSphere): Standard Web application for managing social events of all kind.
   🧬 JavaScript · Pug · CSS  •  ⭐ 2
-- [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
+- [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
-  🧬 Python · Shell · Nix  •  ⭐ 1
+  🧬 Shell · Python  •  ⭐ 1
+- [SpendWisePy](https://github.com/felipealfonsog/SpendWisePy): SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.
+  🧬 Python  •  ⭐ 1
 - [Restockify](https://github.com/openvelora/Restockify): Restockify+ is a feature-rich ReST API for NodeJS and MongoDB.
 Simplify inventory management and streamline stock tracking with ease.
   🧬 JavaScript · CSS · HTML  •  ⭐ 1
-- [PerlMemoPad](https://github.com/openvelora/PerlMemoPad): PerlMemoPad is a project focused on developing a mini-weblog using Perl and MySQL.
-With PerlMemoPad, users can easily publish and manage their notes and other content.
-  🧬 Perl · CSS  •  ⭐ 1

 ### 🧠 Curated Project Collection
 - [SpeedyNet](https://github.com/felipealfonsog/SpeedyNet): SpeedyNet is a command-line utility for Linux and macOS that empowers users to accurately measure their Internet connection's download and upload speeds, providing real-time feedback on network performance.